ThorKn/h1k_manipulator/README.md

 * Display the status of all LUTs in one chooseable Tile
 * Display and modify one chooseable LUT in one chooseable Tile

+Known bugs:
+* No check if the file to load exists.
+(Running into an exception)

 ## 3. Prerequisites
 * Tested on Ubuntu 16.04.